Research Student List

 (email at firstname.lastname@example.org)

 - Wainwright, M (2016).
 Rebellion and Co-Morbidity.
-In Vital Signs: Medical Anthropology in the 21st Century.
+In The Routledge Handbook of Medical Anthropology.
 Manderson,L, Hardon, A & Cartwright, E Routledge.

-- Wainwright, M. (2012).
-Perspectivas y Investigaciones Antropologicas en Salud y Enfermedad.
-Seminario de Extension, Casa de la Universidad Tacuarembo, Tacuarembo, Anuario de Antropologia Social y Cultural en Uruguay.
+- Wainwright, M. (2012), Perspectivas y Investigaciones Antropologicas en Salud y Enfermedad, 10: Seminario de Extension, Casa de la Universidad Tacuarembo.
+Tacuarembo, Anuario de Antropologia Social y Cultural en Uruguay, Tacuarembo, 245-248.

 - Arnaert, A. & Wainwright, M. (2008).
 Preliminary Results of a Home Telecare Project for Patients with Chronic Obstructive Pulmonary Disease.
 Canadian Respiratory Conference: A Breath of Fresh Air:, Montreal, Canada, Candian Respiratory Journal.